ZPESystems/Ansible/examples/playbooks/system-roles/IMI/README.md

 # Overview
-This document will guide users through the installation and configuration of the required tools and configurations on each host.
-The guide will first look at the installation of the Ansible dependencies on one of teh SuperCoordinators.
+This document will guide users through the installation and configuration of the required tools and configurations on each Nodegrid host.
+The guide will first look at the installation of the Ansible dependencies on one of the SuperCoordinators.
-This system will then be used to maintain teh configuration of each Nodegrid node.
-After this will the guide compleat the configuration for each host and setup a VPN overlay network between each Coordinator systems, which allows for an automatic failover, in case the primary link fails.
+This system will then be used to maintain the configuration of each Nodegrid node.
+After this, the guide will complete the configuration for each host and setup a VPN overlay network between each Coordinator, which allows for an automatic failover in case the primary link fails.

-The configuration can be easly expanded to include more location or nodes per site, by adding additional hosts to the inventory.
+The configuration can be easily expanded to include more location or nodes per site by adding additional hosts to the inventory.

 # Configuration of NY-SC1
 ## Step 1: Download Ansible Library